-- □ Government treatment for any services provided in a local, state or federal government facility or agency except when payment under the plan is expressly required by federal or state law. - □ Any treatment or services caused by or arising out of the course of employment or covered under any public liability insurance, including, but not limited to, Worker's Compensation programs. - □ Terms and conditions of coverage not outlined in the Evidence of Coverage. - □ Any accommodation, service, supply or other item determined not to be medically necessary, except for routine covered chiropractic services. - □ Services for examination and/or treatment of strictly non-neuromuscular-skeletal disorders. - Services not documented as necessary and appropriate or classified as experimental or investigational chiropractic care. - □ Diagnostic scanning, including Magnetic Resonance Imaging (MRI), CAT scans and/or other types of diagnostic scanning. - □ Any services or treatment for Temporomandibular Joint Disease (TMJ).
-TMJ is a condition of the jaw joint that commonly causes headaches, tenderness of the jaw muscles or dull aching facial pain. - □ Treatment or service for pre-employment physicals or vocational rehabilitation. - □ Thermography. - Hypnotherapy, behavior training, sleep therapy, weight programs, educational programs, nonmedical self-care or self-help, or any self-help physical exercise training, or any related diagnostic testing. - □ Air conditioners, air purifiers, therapeutic mattress supplies or any other similar devices or appliances. - □ Vitamins, minerals, nutritional supplements or other similar-type products. - □ Manipulation under anesthesia, hospitalization or any related services. - □ Prescription drugs or medicines, including a non-legend or proprietary medicine or medication not requiring a prescription order. - □ The following services are not covered under the additional chiropractic benefit: measurement codes, transcutaneous electrical nerve stimulator (TENS) unit for chronic low back pain and related supplies, assistant at surgery, unattended electrical stimulation, gait training, osteopathic manipulation, extraspinal manipulation, foot orthotics, x-rays other than the spine, infrared and ultraviolet therapy, vertebral axial decompression, and massage not performed by a chiropractor.
+- □ Government treatment for any services provided in a local, state or federal government facility or agency, except when federal or state law requires payment under the plan. - □ Any treatment or services caused by or resulting from employment, or covered under any public liability insurance, including Worker's Compensation programs. - □ Terms and conditions of coverage not outlined in the Evidence of Coverage. - □ Any accommodation, service, supply or other item determined not to be medically necessary, except for routine covered chiropractic services. - □ Services for an exam or treatment of strictly non-neuromuscular-skeletal disorders. - □ Services that are not documented as necessary and appropriate, or are experimental or investigational chiropractic care. - Diagnostic scanning, including Magnetic Resonance Imaging (MRI), CAT scans and/or other types of diagnostic scanning. - □ Any services or treatment for Temporomandibular Joint Disease (TMJ).
+TMJ is a condition of the jaw joint that commonly causes headaches, tenderness of the jaw muscles or dull aching facial pain. - □ Treatment or service for pre-employment physicals or vocational rehabilitation. - □ Thermography. - □ Hypnotherapy, behavior training, sleep therapy, weight programs, educational programs, nonmedical self-care or self-help including any self-help physical exercise training, or any related diagnostic testing. - □ Air conditioners, air purifiers, therapeutic mattress supplies or any other similar devices or appliances. - □ Vitamins, minerals, nutritional supplements or other similar-type products. - □ Manipulation under anesthesia, hospitalization or any related services. - □ Prescription drugs or medicines, including non-legend or proprietary medicine, that don't require a prescription order. - Measurement codes, transcutaneous electrical nerve stimulator (TENS) unit for chronic low back pain and related supplies, assistant at surgery, unattended electrical stimulation, gait training, osteopathic manipulation, foot orthotics, X-rays other than for the spine, infrared and ultraviolet therapy, vertebral axial decompression, and massage not performed by a chiropractor.

-Acupuncture Services
+Routine Acupuncture Services